T. P. Rajalakshmi: Stage career

 A staunch patriot, Rajalakshmi was associated with the Freedom Movement and the Indian National Congress.
 To express her devotion to the cause, she produced a film, India Thai.
 The British Indian censors objected to the title of the film, but TPR never minded the protest and she released the film daring in the name of the Indhiya Thaai.
 Heavily mauled by the censors, this film fared badly at the box office but she did not mind the loss for her, rather she felt it was her contribution to the Freedom Movement.

 She later switched to matronly roles in movies such as Idhaya Geetham.
 Rajalakshmi became wealthy, owning sizeable properties in Kilpauk.
 In one of her movies, Nandakumar, T. P. Rajalakshmi objected to wearing a "katcham" (a bra-like costume).
 Noted star Durga Khote wore it for the Marathi version without a murmur of protest.
 However, Rajalakshmi threatened to walk out of the movie, and left with no option, a 1930s – Poona-fashion "jumper" blouse was used for the replacement of the katcham.

 When T.P.R was staying at a hotel for her film shoot, Kumari Rukmini (Actress Lakshmi's mother) was staying on the next room where TPR stayed.
 Kumari Rukmini along with her parents met the star-Rajalakshmi & expressed Rukmini's interests & passion to act in movies.
 T.P.R recommended Rukmini for the film & Rukmini's film acting career thus begun.
 Similarly, when T.P.R visited Madurai for her film shoot, playback singer T.M.
 Soundarrajan visited T.P.
 Rajalakshmi as a courtesy call & asked for a singing chance.

 T.P.R acted many films with V.A.
 Chellappa, T.R.
 Mahalingam, N.S.
 Krishnan, M.G.
 Chakrapani (brother of actor and former CM of Tamil Nadu- Dr. M.G.R).
 The combination of T.P.R & V.A.
 Chellappa was a super-hit expectation of the audiences and fans.

-Other leading stars like Sandhya (Mother of Ms. J. Jayalalithaa), Sivaji Ganesan, Padmini, Savithri, Gemini Ganesan, M.G.R, T.R.
-Mahalingam, M.N.
-Nambiar and others from the film industry of those days had a great respect for T. P. Rajalakshmi, and the entire South Indian Film Industry of those days were so proud for T.P.
-Rajalakshmi's achievements and contributions for the development of Tamil Cinemas.